FedeRey22/PokeBrawl/README.md

 # PokeBrawl
-Place your bet on a 6 pokemon arena
+Place your bet in a 6 pokemon arena.
+Can you guess the winner?